TheOratorEse/team-achieve-login/README.md

-﻿# A simpme login-page using Vue.js
+﻿# A simple login-page using Vue.js